Helping Childcare Providers Manage Relationships with Families and Support Staff Growth and Development

-COVID-19 has reinforced the understanding that early childhood education and socialization are critical to lifelong development, while also highlighting that it is nearly impossible to properly offer early childhood education in a remote environment.
-The unique constraints posed by the pandemic required the unique solutions offered by HiMama, a B Corp. certified provider of software to childcare centers in the U.S. and Canada.
+COVID-19 reinforced the importance of early childhood education and socialization are critical to lifelong development, while also highlighting that it is nearly impossible to properly offer early childhood education in a remote environment.
+The unique constraints posed by the pandemic required the unique solutions offered by HiMama, a Certified B Corp. and provider of software to childcare centers in the U.S. and Canada.
 With over 50,000 reviews and an average 4.9 rating in the App Store, HiMama is the most reviewed and highest-rated app that is used by more than 10,000 childcare centers in Canada and the US, with more than one million parents on the platform.

-The affordable education software solutions offered by HiMama have helped childcare centers track children’s attendance and developmental skills and progress and plan programs, going a long way to ensuring that education and socialization for young children could continue despite the ongoing challenges of the pandemic.
-They also compiled a comprehensive set of resources like virtual and hybrid activities, webinars featuring industry experts, and digital forums that become all the more critical support systems for educators and center administrators as they sought to navigate the unprecedented challenges that came with the pandemic.
+The affordable education software solutions offered by HiMama have helped childcare centers track children’s attendance and developmental skills and progress and plan programs.
+During the pandemic the company also compiled a comprehensive set of resources like virtual and hybrid activities, webinars featuring industry experts, and digital forums that become all the more critical support systems for educators and center administrators as they sought to navigate the unprecedented challenges that came with the pandemic.